kohkimakimoto/crun/README.md

 post handler detected the command exited with: 0
 ```

-### Handlers
+### Hook Handlers

-Crun runs arbitrary commands with some hook handlers.
+Crun runs arbitrary scripts with some hook handlers.
 In the following example, it appends a post handler which is executed when your command finish.

 ```
 $ crun --post /path/to/posthandler.sh -- /path/to/yourcommand [...]